 - Knowledge.
 Students will have a comprehensive understanding of basic Federal Income Taxation of Entities, as well as the ability to apply the tax law to practical business situations. - Effective communication.
 Students will be effective communicators. - Ethics: During this course, students will be able to understand and evaluate ethical issues and situations pertaining to taxpayers as well as ethical issues pertaining to tax professionals. - Students who complete this course will demonstrate the following: - a) Knowledge of current federal income tax law.
 The course focuses primarily on entity taxation, including C-Corporations, S-Corporations, Partnerships, and Estates & Trusts.
-Students will learn fundamental and advanced income tax law and demonstrate an ability to apply them to both the business entity as well as the business owners. - Successful students will demonstrate their knowledge of income tax law as it applies to Corporations, as well as the impact to it's shareholders.
+Students will learn fundamental and advanced income tax law and demonstrate an ability to apply them to both the business entity as well as the business owners. - Successful students will demonstrate their knowledge of income tax law as it applies to Corporations, as well as the impact to its shareholders.
 This includes, corporate formation, operating distributions to shareholders, partial redemptions of corporate stock, and liquidations. - Successful students will demonstrate their knowledge of income tax law as it applies to S-corporations, as well as the impact on S-corporation shareholders.
 This includes, flow-through allocations to the shareholders and the treatment of S-corporation income and loss on the shareholder's income tax return.
-A student will be able to understand the importance of, and how to calculate shareholder basis in the S-corporation. - Successful students will demonstrate their knowledge of income tax law as it applies to Partnerships, as well as the impact to it's partners.
+A student will be able to understand the importance of, and how to calculate shareholder basis in the S-corporation. - Successful students will demonstrate their knowledge of income tax law as it applies to Partnerships, as well as the impact to its partners.
 This includes, partnership formation, flow-through allocations to partners, distributions to partners, sale of a partnership interest, and partnership liquidations.
-A student will be able to understand the importance of, and how to calculate a partners basis in the partnership. - Successful students will demonstrate their knowledge of income tax law as it applies to Estates and Trusts, as well as the impact to the beneficiaries of estates and trusts. - Successful students will demonstrate their knowledge of income tax law as it pertains to tax credits available to taxpayers. - b) Ability to apply the appropriate tax law by analyzing information, applying the appropriate tax law and solving tax problems.
-Students will have the knowledge to compare and contrast the tax differences in of different entity types and determine which form is most advantageous given the circumstances. - c) The ability to communicate complicated tax rules in a clear manner, both orally and written.
+A student will be able to understand the importance of, and how to calculate a partner's basis in the partnership. - Successful students will demonstrate their knowledge of income tax law as it applies to Estates and Trusts, as well as the impact to the beneficiaries of estates and trusts. - Successful students will demonstrate their knowledge of income tax law as it pertains to tax credits available to taxpayers. - b) Ability to apply the appropriate tax law by analyzing information, applying the appropriate tax law and solving tax problems.
+Students will have the knowledge to compare and contrast the tax differences in of different entity types and determine which form is most advantageous given the circumstances.

-- Students develop these skills and knowledge through the following course activities and assignments:
+- c) The ability to communicate complicated tax rules in a clear manner, both orally and written. - Students develop these skills and knowledge through the following course activities and assignments: - Lectures.

-- Lectures.
 Class lectures generally consist of two components.
 The first component is in depth lectures on tax law covering specific transactions and / or tax issues.
 Students need to master these rules.
 The second component focuses on practical application of these rules to solve real client tax matters.
 This practical element focuses on applying analytical and critical thinking to real world client scenarios.
 In this portion of class lectures, students are expected to participate and communicate clearly their approach in addressing and solving client tax issues. - In Class Homework: Students will be assigned weekly in class homework.
-These assignments are analytical, and require applying the material to various tax situations.
+These assignments are analytical and require applying the material to various tax situations.
 This reinforces the idea that knowing the tax rules is not enough.
 A tax professional needs to know how to use and apply those rules.
-These assignments require analytical thinking. - Case type assignment: Students will work in small groups on a case assignment.
-This assignment will deal with a flow-through entity, requiring a tax analysis of the entity and the owner.
-In addition to the tax analysis and solution, the case will incorporate some tax planning by requiring the team to make recommendations of possible tax strategies. - Exams.
+These assignments require analytical thinking. - Exams.
 The course includes three exams to formally assess students' knowledge, comprehension and application.
 Exams will consist multiple choice, and short answer questions.
 In addition to the exams we will have 1 quiz for material not covered on exams.